 This is a major update because a signature mistake is no longer just a small technical issue.
-In some cases, it can lead to:
+In some cases, it can lead to denial of the immigration case, loss of USCIS filing fees, long delays, need to refile the entire case, problems with lawful status, and delays in receiving a work permit, travel document, or green card.

-This USCIS signature rule may apply to many immigration forms and benefit requests, including:
+This rule may apply to many immigration forms and benefit requests, including:

 - Family-based immigration petitions